A topic from the subject of Crystallization in Chemistry.

 Conclusion

-Crystallization is a powerful technique that can be used to purify a wide variety of solids.
-The technique is relatively simple to perform, and it can be used to achieve high yields of pure product.
+Crystallization is a powerful technique for purifying a wide variety of solids.
+It's relatively simple to perform and can achieve high yields of pure product.

 Purification Techniques: Crystallization Experiment